trentpolack/joymachine-public/scripts/powershell/README.md

 	* Modify the modification date/time of an existing file named `rawr.txt`.
 	* NOTE: Useful for simple git status checks.
 		* ISSUE: Upon testing this, git does not actually respect this.
 Will investigate.
 I'm on a roll today [Trent, 4/3/17].
+ * Execute `Compress-PNGS -root <directory>` to:
+    * Iterate through all PNGs in that directory recursively.
+Compress them to a temp file.
+If temp file is significantly smaller than the original file, replace original file with temp file.
+    * Requires ImageMagick's `magick` to be in your `PATH`.